 This energetic breed of dog is small, smart and self-assured.
 They can be vocal when they want to be and cause all sorts of mischief if they’re bored.
 Essentially, they’re big dogs in a small dog’s body – and they don’t like to back down.

-One of the most popular terrier breeds today, they were originally bred for hunting.
+One of the most popular Terrier breeds today, they were originally bred for hunting.
 Jack Russells are as fearless as they are curious - they love to explore and are known for their escape artistry skills.
 They need plenty of exercise each day and love to run, chase and play.

 But alongside their feisty nature, lies a loyal, affectionate dog with a kind temperament.
 This makes them a wonderful companion or family pet.